Iain-Backeberg/ib-ai-tech/README.md

 # IBAI | Delivering AI Solutions from a Human Perspective

-This repository hosts the source code for [ib-ai.tech](https://ib-ai.tech), the official website for IBAI – Delivering AI solutions from a human perspective.
+This repository hosts the source code for [ib-ai.tech](https://ib-ai.tech), the official website for IBAI | Delivering AI Solutions from a Human Perspective.

 ## About